 Fees for certificates of insurance

-(5) business days prior to the date needed
+$50 per certificate for requests received three (3) or fewer business days prior to the date needed for guaranteed delivery.

-The most current versions of sanction forms are all found at the New England page at the USATF national website.
-Please use those forms and not older versions.
+The most current versions of sanction forms can be found at the New England page at the USATF national website.
+Please use these forms and not older versions.